 Located near the city’s old quarter, Sunset Hotel Hoi An is decorated in true Vietnamese style.
 The rooms are air-conditioned and come with a private bathroom ((with free toiletries).
 The rooms are also fitted with basic amenities including in-room wifi, tv, and a minibar.

 On the second floor is a restaurant serving Vietnamese, Asian, and Western dishes, with a balcony overlooking the river, making it a great spot to dine and relax – with a view!
 Sunset Hotel also has a pool, bar, garden, and a gift shop on site.

 Get ready to knock down a few beers and party all night at the Hoi An Vietnam Backpackers Hostel.
 The lively hostel sports spacious chill-out areas where it’s always buzzing with fun activities at night.

-There’s pub quizzes, bingo, happy hours, beer pong, and themed dress up nights that make it must-stay if you’ve come to party and socialize.
-The location is decent, it's 2km from the ancient town and 3km from An Bang Beach.
+There are pub quizzes, bingo, happy hours, beer pong, and themed dress-up nights that make it a must-stay if you’ve come to the party and socialize.
+The location is decent, it’s 2km from the ancient town and 3km from An Bang Beach.
 Plus, the dorm rooms and bathrooms are clean and the beds are comfy.

 - Cost per bed: $14

 - lots of great activities to join